Israel Bonds: History

 In July 2024, the International Consortium of Investigative Journalists (ICIJ) reported that in addition to customers from the Jewish diaspora, Israel Bonds was seeking investments from banks, other institutional investors, and U.S. states and municipalities.
-After the October 7 attacks, in which Hamas and other Palestinian militant groups invaded Israel and killed nearly 1,200 people, it was reported that anti-Zionist activists, including members of Jewish Voice for Peace, began to target the Bonds in demands that corporations and institutions divest from financial instruments that support the government of Israel.
+After the October 7 attacks, in which Hamas and other Palestinian terrorist groups invaded Israel and killed nearly 1,200 people, it was reported that anti-Zionist activists, including members of Jewish Voice for Peace, began to target the Bonds in demands that corporations and institutions divest from financial instruments that support the government of Israel.
 Illinois treasurer Michael Frerichs said "We have been purchasing these Israel bonds for over 20 years.
 We get a good return, and so we were open to more purchases.
 But after the Hamas attack on Israel, we figure that they would be issuing more bonds.
 And we also wanted to show our support for an ally at a time of a terrorist invasion."

 Total worldwide sales of the bonds that were first issued in 1951 had exceeded $54 billion by 2025.

+On 1 September 2025, the Central Bank of Ireland (CBI), which had been responsible for regulating Israel Bonds within the European Union (EU) since the departure of the United Kingdom in 2020, announced it would no longer issue the bonds' prospectus, transferring regulatory responsibility to fellow EU member Luxembourg.
+Luxembourg's Commission de Surveillance du Secteur Financier (CSSF) approved the new prospectus the same day.
+On 1 September 2026, the CSSF stopped issuing the prospectus, potentially making sales of the bonds within the EU on or after that date illegal if no other EU member immediately volunteered to regulate them.
+While CSSF leadership said they stopped issuing the prospectus because the regulatory authority transferred by the CBI could not exceed one year, the European Securities and Markets Authority disputed that reasoning, saying that transfers generally could span multiple years.